Liuhong99/Sophia/README.md

 ## News and Updates

-- Watch Sophia running in the [wandb report](https://api.wandb.ai/links/hliu99/o4mrh3ry).
+- :fire: Watch Sophia running in the [wandb report](https://api.wandb.ai/links/hliu99/o4mrh3ry).

 - We will spend more resources on scaling up to larger models.
 Please feel free to let us know if you have any feedback or interesting findings from using Sophia.